HKU-BAL/ClairS-TO/README.md

 It calculates the probability of a somatic variant candidate using **Bayes' Theorem**, **Affirmative Neural Network** and **Negational Neural Network**.

 Specifically, the Affirmative Neural Network predicts the somatic variant candidate being an A, C, G or T, while the Negational Neural Network predicts it **NOT** being an A, C, G or T.
-In addition, the Bayes' Theorem is adopted to combine the predictions from the two Networks for final output.
+In addition, the Bayes' Theorem is adopted to combine the predictions from the two networks to maximize the performance.

 Particularly, genetic databases (e.g., gnomAD, dbSNP, and 1000G PoN) are utilized to tag germline variants.